sonalgupta/SPIED-viz/README.md

 DOCUMENTATION

 CONFIGURATION and INSTALLATION:
-Input to visualization: The easiest way is to run our pattern/entity learning code and then run this.
+Input to visualization: The easiest way is to run Stanford CoreNLP's pattern/entity learning code and then run this visualization.
-**see demo.sh for an example.**
+**see setupWithCoreNLP.sh and demo.sh for an example.
+First run setupWithCoreNLP.sh and then demo.sh**

     If you want to use some other entity learning system: